taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/deploy-a-contract.md

    ```sh
    forge init hello_foundry && cd hello_foundry
    ```
-3. Deploy the `Counter.sol` contract from your project, located in `src/Counter.sol`.
-Make sure to replace `<YOUR_PRIVATE_KEY>` a private key to an account that has some ETH on Taiko A1.
+3. Deploy the contract from your project, located at `src/Counter.sol`.
+Replace `<YOUR_PRIVATE_KEY>` with your private key, mentioned in the previous prerequisites section.
    ```sh
    forge create --legacy --rpc-url https://l2rpc.a1.taiko.xyz --private-key <YOUR_PRIVATE_KEY> src/Counter.sol:Counter
    ```